-1.4.
-Solvency Valuation
+1.4 Solvency Valuation

-The Company has valued its assets and liabilities on a market consistent basis, i.e., using information which is market observable where possible in accordance with Economic Balance Sheet ("EBS") valuation principles.
-During the reporting period, the Company introduced uncertainty margins reflecting the simplifications and limitations in the methodology, assumptions, data, and modelling of the technical provision calculation.
+The Company has valued its assets and liabilities on a market consistent basis, i.e., using information which is market observable where possible in accordance with EBS valuation principles.
+The Company uses uncertainty margins reflecting the simplifications and limitations in the methodology, assumptions, data, and modelling of the technical provision calculation.

-1.5.
-Capital Management
+1.5 Capital Management

 The Company manages capital on an economic basis within the constraints and requirements of its external stakeholders.
-The primary objective of the Company's capital management process is to ensure that a strong financial position is maintained, and capital volatility is minimised.
+The primary objective of the Company's capital management process is to ensure that a strong financial position is maintained, and solvency volatility is minimised.
 The Capital Management Policy outlines the capital management process.

-The Capital and Investment Committee, and the Risk Committee, together with the Board, regularly consider capital assessments and projections for the Company to ensure that capital is managed with continuous adherence to the Company's principles around capital adequacy, financial flexibility and the efficient use of capital.
+The Company's Capital and Investment Management Committee and the Risk Committee, together with the Board, regularly consider capital assessments and projections for the Company to ensure that capital is managed with continuous adherence to the Company's principles relating to capital adequacy, financial flexibility and the efficient use of capital.

-The Company's required capital is calculated using the regulatory capital requirements i.e., the Enhanced Capital Requirement ("ECR") which is calculated using the Bermuda Statutory Capital Requirement ("BSCR") model.
+The Company's required capital is calculated using the regulatory capital requirements i.e., the Enhanced Capital Requirement ("ECR") which is calculated using the Bermuda Solvency Capital Requirement ("BSCR") model.
 The table below summaries the Company's capital position.

-€ '000 2021 2020
+€ '000 2022 2021

-Available Capital 219,454 282,683
+Available Capital 260,782 219,454

-ECR 96,683 86,180
+ECR 124,069 96,683

-Solvency Ratio 227% 328%
+Solvency Ratio 210%3 227%